AnvithaChaluvadi/Loan-Decision-Tool_Project2/README.md

 ## Background
 Both borrowers and lenders view loans as a financial commitment.
 Successful loans enable borrowers to fulfill lifelong aspirations, while unsuccessful ones pose challenges for everyone involved.
 Our aim is to develop a machine learning model that empowers lenders to make wiser business decisions while ensuring borrowers avoid enduring financial hardships down the road.

+This repository contains the code and documentation for our project.
+The project focuses on predicting loan default risk using machine learning techniques.

 ## What We Are Creating
-Our tool leverages machine learning models to aid lenders in making informed decisions, ensuring borrowers achieve their goals without encountering financial strain.
-By assessing borrowing capacity, we mitigate risks and facilitate successful lending outcomes.
+Our tool utilizes machine learning models to assist lenders in making informed decisions, ensuring borrowers achieve their goals without facing financial strain.
+By evaluating borrowing capacity, we mitigate risks and foster successful lending outcomes.
+To tackle the challenge of predicting loan default likelihood, we leverage historical loan data and employ classification algorithms such as Logistic Regression and Decision Trees to construct a predictive model.

 If you would like to look at our in-depth analysis, please refer to our test-loan defaulter.ipynb